 "Give pink a chance at adult life with refreshing patterns and classic, fuss-free shapes".

 It’s no surprise that yellow is connected with joy, optimism and energy in colour psychology.
 Whether it’s mustard, lemon or baby yellow, the hue is always unmistakably vibrant.
 Playful yellow shades make a perfect match for children’s bedroom and nurseries, but the colour can also be grown-up (à la this suite at Hotel Bel-Air) and works in practically any room you want it to.
 Like so many bright tones, it can be tricky to make work in a room from top to bottom, but statement yellow furniture and bold yellow accessories make for beautiful styling.
 Stick with golden shades and utilise the colour in darkened areas of your home to bring a feeling of light and space into action.

 Image Credit: Drake Design Associates

-Green is an extremely positive choice of colour as it stimulates thoughts of balance, growth and restoration.
+Green is an extremely positive hue as it stimulates thoughts of balance, growth and restoration in colour psychology.
 It immediately brings the natural world to mind as it an incredible way to bring a refreshing sense of nature indoors, especially if your home is located in a city with little surrounding greenery.
 The hue comes in a variety of attractive shades, ranging from emerald and jade to olive and lime.
 It makes an ideal wall colour in spaces where you need to open your mind such as kitchens and home studies, and, as it’s closely linked to money, it’s a sensible choice for business properties.

 "From emerald and jade to olive and lime, green is a beautiful colour in its many forms."